Madhu-9391/Foodie/README.md

-# Swiggy Clone
+# Foodie

-The Swiggy clone website has login and signup functionality.
+The Foodie website has login and signup functionality.
 User data is stored in a MongoDB local database.
 Users can place an order and will receive a unique order ID.
 We plan to improve the app to send email notifications to customers soon.